Bio3SS/Bio3SS.github.io/Access.md

 {% endcomment %}

 If you would like a waiver, please [send an email to dushoff@mcmaster.ca](mailto:dushoff@mcmaster.ca), explaining which courses you have taken to meet these requirements and stating that you are willing to be personally responsible for learning concepts you may require from second-year ecology.
-Please include your macid.
+Please include your macid (that's the email address; you never need to send me your student number)
 You must email _after_ the opening date (not now!) because I want to be sure that you are still interested before I ask an administrator to process your waiver.
 {% comment %}
 {% endcomment %}